You are here: Home > NNATŪ > About the Naglieri Non-Verbal Ability TestŪ (NNATŪ)

 Suggestions for Preparation

-For your convenience we have put together NNATŪ Test Preparation Bundles for Gifted Learners.
+For your convenience we have put together NNAT® Test Preparation Bundles for Gifted Learners.
 Those bundles are a good place to browse for recommended levels.
-Titles included in these bundles are:
+Some of the titles included in these bundles (obviously it varies by age) are:

 • Building Thinking Skills - figural analysis sections only (the first half of Books 1 and 2).
 This series builds the skills required to solve non-verbal matrix reasoning problems working from description to identification of similarities and differences to sequences to classification and finally to analogies.